 The course offers the student a rich, life-giving, enlightening understanding of the Christian moral life as a response in grace to the mystery of Jesus Christ.
 Instruction focuses on the moral tradition of the Catholic faith.
 Students are expected to learn how to ethically engage the postmodern culture and to learn to live an authentic and transfigured life of holiness.
 Students are expected to complete individual/collaborative assignments and projects.
-This course can be taken for college credit as Illinois Central College's Philosophy 110.
+This course can be taken for college credit as Illinois Central College's Philosophy I I 0.

 Students must concurrently enroll in this course with Illinois Central College (ICC) for credit in PHIL 110.
 Students must have an ACT reading score of 18 or higher to qualify.
-Students may also qualify by taking the ICC Accuplacer Reading test by May 1st.
-Students must be officially enrolled and pay the
+Students may also qualify by taking the ICC Accuplacer

-\$150.00 ICC dual credit tuition fee to PND through FACTS.
+Reading test by March 15st.
+Students must be officially enrolled and pay the ICC dual credit tuition fee to PND through FACTS.
 Students must complete an online application with ICC.
 Students must provide their counselor with Accuplacer reading test results or ACT reading score test results.
 Students must transfer dual credit from ICC by sending an ICC transcript to their college of choice when students are enrolling in another university or college.
-Dual credit is not indicated on a Peoria Notre Dame Transcript.